 Residents of Fairfax County are dealing with new type of financial threat, one that uses the long arm of the law to extort money.

-Scammers claiming to be Fairfax County Police detectives have been calling residents and telling them there's a warrant out for their arrests, Fairfax County Crime Prevention Officer Tara Gerhard said
+Scammers claiming to be Fairfax County Police detectives have been calling residents and telling them there's a warrant out for their arrest, Fairfax County Crime Prevention Officer Tara Gerhard said.

 The caller claims the warrant will "go away" if the resident pays restitution over the phone.

 The tricky thing about it is, the number that shows up on phone caller identification actually is one belonging to the Fairfax County Police Department.

 "The suspects will do everything they can to keep you on the phone until they get your money (and) financial information.
 The suspects have kept victims on the phone for two to three hours, using scare tactics to bully the victim into giving personal and financial information," police said in a release about the scammers.